NucleusEngineering/serverless/.journey/tutorial.neos.md

 the library.

 Luckily, there is a thing called _generative AI_ now.
-Google Cloud Vertex AI contains the Google-built, pre-trained, Gemini Pro model which is a general-purpose, multimodal, generative large language model (LLM) that can be queried with text prompts in natural language to generate all sorts of outputs, including text.
+Google Cloud Vertex AI contains the Google-built, pre-trained, Gemini 1.5 Flash model which is a general-purpose, multimodal, speed-optimized, generative large language model (LLM) that can be queried with text prompts in natural language to generate all sorts of outputs, including text.
 In this tutorial we'll implement the `model:predict` endpoint of Vertex AI to execute this model in order to add new dad jokes in a generative manner.

 <!-- TODO include on-demand clip for module 3 -->